whitepaper

 Structured, Discrete Clinical Data

-Pro Tip
+Epic Pro Tip

-Consider the PAMI (problems / allergies / meds / immunizations) ROI (reconcile outside information) rules.
+Consider the PAMI (problems/allergies/meds/immunizations) ROI (reconcile outside information) rules.
 Certain data parameters, override status, etc. can save you a lot of time when discussed and planned for up front.
 If you are utilizing a CCDA, you can only bring those 4 data elements into Epic.
 For histories/vitals/ results you will need to use an HL7 interface or flat files per Epic specifications.
 Be prepared for data clean-up.
 Errors will occur and business logic will not always align with your process needs.

 Continuity of Care Documents (CCD)